Is Being A Jerk Cause for Job Loss?

 Soon after in 2009 Gibson was outed again during a divorce with photos of physical abuse and audio recordings that may have been altered but still painted enough of a picture to see he was someone who flew off at the mouth with extreme words.
 It’s been over 10 years since Mel was punished by society.
 What is the time limit to which we let him back in?
 We have no standard.

 We could explore the importance of accused vs guilty.
 This matter is about punishment in general.
 Don’t misunderstand – accountability is great.
 I believe in it.
 If you have children you teach this concept to your children from the time they speak.

 The same could be said for those that smoke marijuana.
-The list of things we reject then accept as a society goes on.
+The list of things we reject than accept as society goes on.
 In 2009 Christian Bale blew up on the set of Terminator in an ugly rant.
 Even he called it inexcusable.
-Had that happened now would he be ran out of Hollywood?
+Had that happened now would he run out of Hollywood?

 Social Justice now demands that at the time we learn of an offense we make the accused an outcast.
 Do we have that right?
 How far do we go?
 This isn’t a defense of people who clearly do wrong.
 It’s a question of who decides how people should be punished outside the legal system.

 Some who have lost their jobs are slowly making their way back into the public eye.
 Is taking away a person’s livelihood the only way this should be handled?
 To take the question even further, should we take away a person’s livelihood for just being a jerk?
 Because we’ve reached that point.